vmsilvamolina/vmsilvamolina.github.io/_drafts/aws-lambda-powershell-twitter.md

 ---
-title: "Using a Lambda Function to send automated blog post on Twitter [English]"
+title: "Using a Lambda Function to automated blog post on Twitter (part 1) [English]"
 author: Victor Silva
 date: 2019-01-01T19:57:00+00:00
 layout: single
 permalink: /aws-lambda-powershell-twitter/
-excerpt: ""
+excerpt: "A few months ago, I started to learn about Amazon Web Services (AWS) because I had the necessity to expand my knowledge of cloud services offers.
+Additional to this, I follow the technical blog from Amazon and I read about the support for PowerShell Core 6 and I worked a lot with serverless (using Azure Functions) so that, serverless have a place in my heart nowadays"
 categories:
   - PowerShell
   - AWS
   - DevOps
 tags:
   - PowerShell
+  - PowerShell Core
   - AWS
   - Serverless
   - Lambda